Simulation-based planning of Motion Sequences for Automated Procedure Optimization in Multi-Robot Assembly Cells: Evaluation

 \subsection{Results}

-First, the sampling heuristic with the described parameters was investigated.
-A quadratically declining probability distribution was found to strike a good balance between providing good solutions and being able to find diverse solutions to many problems.\\ Figure \ref{best_results_all} shows the optimized solutions of all investigated methods in structural configurations with two and three robots.
-For the sampling heuristic, this corresponds to the best found solution of each experiment.
-"Random" indicates randomly generated schedules and "Sampling" indicates the sampling heuristic with a quadratically declining probability distribution.\\
+Figure \ref{best_results_all} summarizes the optimized solutions obtained across all investigated methods for two and three robots.
+For the sampling heuristic, the best solution is shown for each run.
+"Random" denotes schedules generated uniformly at random, whereas "Sampling" denotes the sampling heuristic with a quadratically declining probability distribution.

-Observing the optimized solutions, random schedules, MCTS and MCTS-G with purely light playouts, and EA with random initialization were not able to find a solution in all experiments.
-Neither in structural configurations with two robots nor with three robots.
-A clearly best performing method over all experiments cannot be determined with the data.\\ To verify the applicability of the general method to structural configurations with four robots as well, PSO with initialization using the sampling heuristic, MCTS-G with purely heavy playouts, and the sampling heuristic with a quadratically declining probability distribution were applied.
-Figure \ref{best_results_b4p1} shows the found optimized solutions in a structural configuration with four robots.
-Each of the selected methods was able to reliably solve the assembly task.\\
+MCTS and MCTS-G with purely light playouts, and EA with random initialization failed to generate solutions in all runs for both two-robot and three-robot configurations.
+Across all experiments, no method emerged as uniformly superior.
+To evaluate scalability to larger systems, three methods were applied to the four-robot configuration: PSO with initialization using the sampling heuristic, MCTS-G with purely heavy playouts, and the sampling heuristic.
+As shown in Figure \ref{best_results_b4p1}, all three methods reliably produced valid solutions.
+This confirms the applicability of the generated approach to structural configurations with four robots.